Commemoration, Art and Education

 An artist can create art as a means of healing from traumatic experiences, or as a way to inspire action.
 Most powerfully, art provides a platform for voices that may not get an opportunity to share their stories elsewhere.
 Public commemorations, through art, can help bring forward the personal stories that show colonial violence.
 They bear witness to injustice, recognize the human dignity of victims and survivors, and call Canada to account.

-The National Inquiry has adopted the TRC’s guiding principles on commemoration as we develop and implement our own commemoration initiatives.
+The National Inquiry has adopted the Truth and Reconciliation Commission of Canada’s guiding principles on commemoration as we develop and implement our own commemoration initiatives.
 They were:

 - Survivors should be active participants who can advise and make recommendations on projects;